Ahmed Aboutaleb: Politics

 On 31 October 2008 Aboutaleb was appointed (in the Netherlands, mayors are not elected) Mayor of Rotterdam.
 He succeeded the former mayor, Ivo Opstelten on 5 January 2009.
 Jetta Klijnsma succeeded him as State Secretary.
-Aboutaleb, who came to the Netherlands from Morocco, is the first mayor of a large city in the Netherlands who is of both immigrant origin and the Muslim faith.
+Aboutaleb, who came to the Netherlands from Morocco, was the first mayor of a large city in the Netherlands who is of both immigrant origin and the Muslim faith.
 He is of Riffian Berber ancestry, and a dual citizen of the Netherlands and Morocco.